uozuAho/orgcat/readme.md

 # To do
 - deploy to fly + neon
-    - fix app prod http port
+    - run migrations
 - automate fly + neon creation and deployment
+- fix build warning re: out dir argument when publishing solution. just publish web app?
 - change bug to make survey unusable after concurrency error
     - infra requirement is to be able to fix this without data loss
 - try other deployment options